Few new reals: Proving Theorem

-We will now put the strong symmetry clause (7) in the definition of condition to work.
-The following lemma is a counterpoint to lemma \ref{new-reals}.
-It shows that $\mathcal P_\kappa$ adds not more than $\aleph_1$--many new reals, and hence this forcing preserves $\CH$ (cf.\ the proof of Proposition 2.7 in \cite{separating-fat} or the proof sketched in the introduction).
+We will now use clause (6) in the definition of condition (and the closure of $\mtcl G_q$ under copying whenever $q$ is a condition) to prove Lemma \ref{fnr-0}, which is a counterpoint to Lemma \ref{new-reals}.
+Lemma \ref{fnr-0} shows that $\mathcal P_\k$ does not add more than $\aleph_1$-many new reals, and hence that this forcing preserves $\CH$ (cf.\ the proof of Proposition 2.7 in \cite{separating-fat} or the proof sketched in the introduction).

-\begin{lemma} (Few new reals) $\mathcal P_\kappa$ adds not more than $\aleph_1$--many new reals. \end{lemma}
+\begin{lemma} (Few new reals) $\mathcal P_\k$ adds not more than $\aleph_1$-many new reals. \end{lemma}